HCMID/HCMID.github.io/index.md

 ## Hall of Fame ##

-- [grants, conference papers, and publications](hof) from members of HC MID Club.
+- [conference papers,  publications, and funded research](hof) from members of HC MID Club.

 ## Talks and presentations ##